adamrushuk/adamrushuk.github.io/_posts/2022-09-26-aks-periscope-log-collection.md

 ### AKS Periscope Deployment Script

-This script will do the following:
+The `deploy_aks_periscope.sh` script will do the following:

-1. Create a SAS token valid for 60 minutes
+1. Create a SAS token valid for 60 minutes.
-1. Deploy AKS Periscope into your cluster
+1. Deploy AKS Periscope into your cluster.
-1. Collect and save logs into the storage account specified
+1. Collect and save logs into the storage account specified (this collection only runs once).

 {% gist f892a29ad8cbfc900907c9b334cfee4f deploy_aks_periscope.sh %}

 ### AKS Periscope Update Script

+As the log collection only runs once, you will need to update `DIAGNOSTIC_RUN_ID` to trigger subsequent log collections.

-This script will do the following:
+The `update_aks_periscope.sh` script will do the following:

-1. Create a SAS token valid for 60 minutes
+1. Create a SAS token valid for 60 minutes.
-1. Update the `azureblob-secret`
+1. Update the `azureblob-secret`.
-1. Trigger new log collection
+1. Trigger new log collection.
-1. Collect and save logs into the storage account specified
+1. Collect and save logs into the storage account specified.

 {% gist f892a29ad8cbfc900907c9b334cfee4f update_aks_periscope.sh %}